This is such an easy and Simple Cashew Chicken Recipe made with Cauliflower Rice! So good!

 - 1 head of fresh or frozen cauliflower

 - While your sauce is thickening, prepare your cauliflower rice by either thawing or chopping into florets.
 If using frozen, try to squeeze out as much water from the florets as possible.
-Add to a food processor and pulse a few times until it resemble rice.
+Add to a food processor and pulse a few times until it resembles rice.

 - Stir in the cashews and serve on top of the cauliflower rice.